Cordless Car Vacuum vs. Traditional Vacuums: Which is Better for Your Vehicle?

 Why This Matters for Your Setup

 Why this matters for your setup is all about how you actually use your car.
-I used to think I needed a full-blown shop vac for my sedan, which was ridiculous.
-My trunk was so full of gear I couldn't see out the back window.
+A full-blown shop vac for a sedan is overkill.
 The real move is to match your tools to your mess.

 • Spills and Crumbs: For everyday messes, like dropped snacks or tracked-in dirt, a cordless handheld vacuum is usually game-time.
 They're easy to grab and use without fuss.
 Many users find these powerful enough for regular car cleaning.